Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

-Finally, we use Shapely values to show how to explain the contribution of each feature to the model's prediction for a single origin-destination pair.
-We select two locations in England, E00137201 (population of about 238 individuals) and E00137194 (population of about 223 individuals223)), with similar populations and in a highly populated region (in the 8th decile) situated in Corby, a city with about 50 thousands inhabitants (Figure \ref{fig:explanation_shap_uk}b).
-We consider the flows between them, from E00137201 to E00137194 and from E00137194 to E00137201.
-While the gravity model (G) generates identical flows because distances and populations are the same, Deep Gravity assigns different probabilities for the two flows and the Shapely values indicate that various geographical features (like transportation points and land use) are more relevant than population in this case~(Figure \ref{fig:explanation_shap_uk}c, d).
-This example illustrates how DG's predictions for individual flows depend on the various geographical variables considered and that the most relevant features for a specific origin-destination pair can differ from the most relevant features overall (Figure~\ref{fig:explanation_shap_uk}a).
+Finally, we show how to explain the contribution of each feature to Deep Gravity's prediction for a single origin-destination pair.
+We select two locations in England, E00137201 (population of 238 individuals) and E00137194 (population of 223 individuals) in a highly populated region of interest (in the 8th decile of population) situated in Corby, a city with about 50 thousands inhabitants (see Figure \ref{fig:explanation_shap2}a).
+We consider the two flows between them, i.e., from E00137201 to E00137194 and from E00137194 to E00137201.
+While the gravity model (G) generates identical flows because distances and populations are the same, Deep Gravity assigns different probabilities for the two flows and the Shapely values indicate that various geographical features (like transportation points and land use) are more relevant than population in this case~(Figure \ref{fig:explanation_shap2}b,c).
+This example illustrates how DG's predictions for individual flows depend on the various geographical variables considered, and that the most relevant features for a specific origin-destination pair can differ from the most relevant features overall (Figure~\ref{fig:explanation_shap_uk}a).
+Examples of local explanations for Italy and New York State are available in Supplementary Note 5.